Indigenous uses of yellow cedar: Wood

 Yellow cedar's common name comes from the color of its wood, which is pale yellow.
 The wood is durable, fine grained, contains a natural preservative, and does not split as easily as red cedar, making it very suitable for carving. it is also lightweight, pliable, yet strong, and was used to make paddles, fishing floats, rattles, ceremonial masks, speaker's staffs which were used as a badge of office for an announcer at events, bentwood bowls, totem poles, and longhouses.
 Bentwood boxes were made by using steam to bend a single plank of red cedar into four sides of a box, and then using yellow cedar pegs to join the corner.
 These boxes were highly prized and thus were a valuable trade item.
 They could be used to hold and store goods, or as coffins for the deceased.
-Salish Hunters used yellow cedar saplings to make bows which were also used in trade.
+Coast Salish hunters used yellow cedar saplings to make bows which were also used in trade.